Unsung Hero - Produced by Mr Chambers.

 A very warm welcome to Year 3 from Mr Wilson, Miss Fearn and Mrs Blacknell!

-This year, our teaching assistants are Mrs Smith, Miss Pearson and Mrs Foster.
+This year, our teaching assistants are Mrs Smith, Miss Pearson, Miss Baker and Miss Koppel.

 The following page will hopefully provide you with as much information as possible.
 However, if you ever have any problems, concerns or questions, please see a member of the Year Three team at the beginning or end of the school day; or by phoning the school office.

 Here at Broomhill, we have an open door policy and welcome parents into school.

 We are all looking forward to a brilliant year with Year Three!

 Year 3 is an amazing time for everyone as the journey through KS2 begins and the children really develop their skills for independent learning.
 Throughout this year the children will be exploring a variety of exciting and engaging cross-curricular topics including: Rocks, Relics and Rumbles, Tribal Tales, Heroes and Villains, Gods and Mortals and Scumdiddlyumptious.

 From nothingness came chaos; from chaos came air and water; from air and water came life.
 Then, rising majestically from the darkness, came Gaia, Mother Earth, a beacon of warmth and light.
 Discover a fantastical world full of mythical creatures and legendary heroes.
 Poseidon, Apollo, Artemis and Zeus reign almighty from Mount Olympus, watching mere mortals on dusty Athenian streets.
 Meet Theseus, the hero, and Helen of Troy, the beautiful face that launched a thousand ships.
 Explore the terrains of Greece, where in pure blue skies, the Sun scorches waxen wings and melts the fortunes of Icarus and Daedalus.
 Then decide your own fate when a mysterious box is found and stirs your curious mind.

 Our Focus Text